Fighting the black market

 Track and trace (T&T) technology allows us to track the forward movement of our products through our supply chain.
 If a product is seized by customs or enquired about by authorities, we can trace it backwards and determine the point at which the product may have left the legitimate supply chain.

 The successful implementation of T&T technology means that we can comply with a Co-operation Agreement (EUCA) to fight illicit trade that the Group signed with the European Union in July 2010.
-The European Union and other regulators have recently passed legislation to mandate the use of T&T technology, a trend that is set to accelerate as the World Health Organization’s Illicit Trade Protocol enters into force and more countries join it.
+The European Union and other regulators have passed legislation to mandate the use of T&T technology, a trend that will now accelerate with entry to the World Health Organization’s Illicit Trade Protocol.

 We work with law enforcement agencies worldwide to gather and share information, monitor the destruction of seized products and machinery and analyse suspected fakes in our state of the art laboratory in Southampton, UK.